JorisFouet/auctionHUD/README.md

 Simple javascript overlay to track personal estimations on whisky.auction.
 Adds a 'google it' link to each item which:

   Opens a search page on past auctions.
+(Needs popups allowed.)

   Opens a google search.